Distributed Koopman Learning with Incomplete Measurements: Introduction

+Prior work on distributed dynamics learning has often relied on parametric modeling, where the system is characterized by unknown parameters and the task is reformulated as distributed estimation.
+For instance, diffsion-based adaptive methods were proposed in \cite{lopes2008diffusion, cattivelli2009diffusion} to achieve least-mean-square solutions, while \cite{fu2022distributed} addressed distributed identification of linear stochastic systems with binary sensors and partially unknown coefficients.
+However, these parameter-based formulations require prior knowledge of model structure, which is not always available.
+Our interest lies in estimating the dynamics directly through linearized approximations, thereby enabling downstream tasks such as controller design and optimal control.

+Motivated by these challenges, this paper proposes a distributed deep Koopman learning framework for approximating NTIS.
+In contrast to centralized Koopman operator approaches \cite{nandanoori2021data, mukherjee2022learning}, which construct block-wise global models, the proposed method achieves a fully distributed approximation by leveraging consensus among agents.
+Each agent operates with only partial measurements and communicates solely with its neighbors.
+During training, agents exchange estimated full-state representations and lifted Koopman observables, while during prediction, only neighboring lifted observables are required.
+This design significantly reduces both communication and computational demands, and improves learning resiliency.

-This paper is structured as follows: In Section \ref{pformulation}, we introduce the problem.
-The core contributions are presented in Section \ref{pmethod}, where we detail the proposed distributed algorithm and its theoretic analysis.
-For a practical demonstration, Section \ref{results} showcases the results of numerical simulations.
-Lastly, Section \ref{conclusion} offers a concluding summary of the paper's findings.
+This paper is structured as follows: Section \ref{pformulation} formulates the problem.
+Section \ref{pmethod} presents the proposed algorithm.
+Section \ref{results} provides numerical simulations to demonstrate the effectiveness of the approach.
+Finally, Section \ref{conclusion} concludes the paper with a summary of key findings.